evidence-dev/evidence/sites/docs/pages/components/annotations.md

     <PropListing
         name=x
-        description="x-axis value where line will be plotted" required="false"
+        description="x-axis value where line will be plotted, or coordinate where line will start if x2 is provided" required="false"
         options="number | string | date"
     />
     <PropListing
         name=y
-        description="y-axis value where line will be plotted" required="false"
+        description="y-axis value where line will be plotted, or coordinate where line will start if y2 is provided" required="false"
+        options="number"
+    />
+    <PropListing
+        name=x2
+        description="x-axis value for line endpoint"
+        required="false"
+        options="number | string | date"
+    />
+    <PropListing
+        name=y2
+        description="y-axis value for line endpoint"
+        required="false"
         options="number"
     />
     <PropListing
         name=label